houstonhaynes/dotnet-interactive/README.md

 # dotnet-interactive
-Experiments with F# and notebooks
+Experiments with F# and notebooks [see IPlot.ipynb]